Financial Planning

 PASSIVE INVESTING: IS IT RIGHT FOR YOU?

-In active investing, you buy and sell individual stocks – either directly or through a fund manager – attempting to time and beat the market.
-You must be willing to put the time and work into researching companies, handpicking stocks, and actively managing each asset in your portfolio.
+In active investing, active investors buy and sell individual stocks – either directly or through an active fund manager – attempting to time and beat the market.
+You must be willing to put the time and work into researching companies, handpicking stocks, and actively managing each asset in your investment portfolio.
+Active investment involves continuous monitoring and making frequent investment decisions to adjust your asset allocation.

-In passive investing, you invest in a mutual fund that includes a range of assets to mirror what the stock market is doing.
-Index funds and exchange traded funds, give you the option to invest across industries and interests, helping you to diversify your portfolio.
-With this passive approach, you invest fully in a fund for the long term rather than making frequent transactions as you would with active investing.
+In passive investing, passive investors invest in a mutual fund or exchange-traded fund (ETF) that includes a range of assets to mirror what the stock market is doing.
+These passive investment funds, such as index mutual funds and passive index funds, give you the option to invest across industries and interests, helping you to diversify your portfolio.
+With this passive strategy, you invest fully in a fund for the long term rather than making frequent transactions as you would with active investing.
+This approach allows for passive management of your portfolio, reducing the need for constant oversight.

-If you’re trying to decide if passive investing is best for you, you may want to consider the following pros and cons:
+If you’re trying to decide if a passive investing strategy is best for you, you may want to consider the following pros and cons in relation to your investment objectives and financial planning:

 Potential Benefits

 • Less maintenance.
-You don’t need to spend time tracking individual stocks or attempting to predict the market.
+Passive investors don't need to spend time tracking individual stocks or attempting to predict the market.
+You're not performing active portfolio management or making frequent investment decisions.

-• Returns over the long-term.
-Data over the past decade shows that passive funds may outperform active vehicles over time.
-S&P Indices versus Active data revealed more than 90% of Large-Cap actively managed funds underperformed the S&P 500 over a ten-year period.
+• Returns over the long term.
+Data over the past decade shows that passive funds, such as passive index funds, may outperform actively managed funds over time.
+S&P Indices versus Active data revealed more than 90% of domestic funds underperformed the S&P 500 over a ten-year period (June 2014 – June 2024).
+This suggests that a passive investing strategy may be better than an active strategy over the long term.

 • Tax efficiency.
-If you’re holding assets over the long term, rather than buying and selling stocks frequently, you could pay less in capital gains taxes.
-The trading volume in a passive fund can also be lower compared to active vehicles, which may trigger fewer fees and less tax consequences.
+By adopting a passive investment strategy and holding assets over the long term, rather than making frequent investment decisions to buy and sell stocks, you could pay less in capital gains taxes.
+The trading volume in a passive investment fund, such as a passive index fund or index mutual fund, is generally lower compared to active vehicles, which may trigger fewer fees and less tax consequences.

 Potential Drawbacks

 • Limited choice.
-When you invest in an index or ETF, you’re choosing the entire fund.
-You don’t have the option of handpicking stocks or deselecting an individual stock in the fund.
+When you invest in an index fund or ETF, you're investing in the entire passive portfolio.
+You don't have the option of handpicking individual stocks or deselecting specific assets in the fund.
+Passive investors may find this lack of flexibility limiting compared to active investors who can tailor their investment portfolio to their individual preferences.

-All that said, historically speaking – though past performance is not a guarantee of future returns – stocks have risen on average 7 out of every 10 years, according to data from Dimensional Fund Advisor.
-So, you can see that staying invested over the long term may provide a more favorable return.
+All that said, historically speaking – though past performance is not a guarantee of future returns –staying invested over the long term may provide a more favorable return than trying to time the market, which can align with your investment objectives and financial planning goals.

-There are many major asset classes and market sectors, and in any given year, some will outperform others … but there is no pattern and past performance doesn’t guarantee future results.
-So, it’s best to own a portfolio designed for your risk tolerance and goals and is as diversified as possible – fully invested in the major asset classes and market sectors – and to stay invested all of the time.
+There are many major asset classes and market sectors, and in any given year, some will outperform others, but there is no consistent pattern.
+Past performance doesn’t guarantee future results.
+So, it’s best to consider owning a diversified portfolio designed for your risk tolerance and goals, with proper asset allocation across different investment funds.
+By adopting a passive investing strategy and staying fully invested in the major asset classes and market sectors, you can potentially mitigate risks and work toward your investment objectives.

 Investing strategies, such as asset allocation, diversification or rebalancing, do not ensure or guarantee better performance and cannot eliminate the risk of investment losses.
 All investments have inherent risks, including loss of principal.
 There are no guarantees that a portfolio employing these or any other strategy will outperform a portfolio that does not engage in such strategies.